MapleLeaf Client Projects

 Software: Based on Linux, this customer had an existing custom board that had a microcontroller communicating via UART to a microprocessor.
 However the communication path was too slow to meet the system requirements.
 A SPI bus connection also existed between the two processors and the customer hoped to use that bus to speed up the communication.
 The unusual part of this project was that the microcontroller was to be the SPI master and the microprocessor, running Linux, was to be the SPI slave, something not supported by the mainstream Linux kernel.
 MapleLeaf designed and developed Linux SPI slave driver support and integrated that support with the existing application.

 Hotel Room Access System

 Los Angeles, CA

-MapleLeaf was involved in various aspects of development of an urban bicycle rental system.
-All development focused the Kiosk software that used a Freescale i.MX51 processor and the Linux operating system.
-Development included payment processing for credit card transactions (both magnetic stripe and Chip-and-PIN) and Paypass payment methods, system upgrade, 3G modem support, GPS data collection and consulting on system architecture.
+Software: Based on Linux, Mapleleaf was involved in various aspects of development including payment processing for credit card transactions (both mag strip and chip-and-pin), Paypass payment methods, software update, cellular modem support, GPS data collection and consulting on system architecture.

 Ann Arbor, MI

 This was a custom board developed as a general purpose computing platform to be used by existing customers for prototyping and implementing a variety of applications.

 Board: Custom board with Ethernet and USB interfaces